lexahl/text-regurgitation/README.md

 ░█▄▄█ ░█─── ░█▄▄█ 　 ░█▄▀▄█ ▄█▄ ─░█── ░█─░█ 　 ░█──▀█ ░█▄▄█ ─░█── ░█─░█

 CGF (Context-Free Grammar) refers to a sytem that represents all possible strings in a given formal language.

+NLTK is a tool in Python to work with human language data, often used in Natural Language Processing.
+It is used in this code to tokenize and categorize text.
+See <a href="https://www.nltk.org/install.html" target="_blank">Installing NLTK</a> for installation help.

 ### Abstract and Conclusion
 * context free grammar
 * https://www.nltk.org/